runo-hr/Diction-and-Dictionary-Scrapping/README.md

 ### Processing the page(s)
 Processing the pages requires creating instances of Scraper and Compare from scrape.py
-Just pass the url to the either class when creating the class objects.
+Just pass the url to either class when creating the class objects.
 Once the objects are created, they will hold information on various categories that will then be rendered on HTML templates.

 #### Factors to consider - request handling through processing